 A BLOG AND RESOURCES FOR VIRTUAL BUSINESS TEACHERS

 Working in this type of environment, with a dedicated team of teachers, we started the e-Business Academy.
-In this program, I was looking to develop an experience to help my students be better prepared for the world they would be competing in the very near future.
+In this program, I was looking to develop an experience to help my students be better prepared for the world they would be competing in in the very near future.
 I was looking for a way to have an engaging classroom environment.
-One that would give my kids get real-world experience through a rigorous project and performance-based curriculum.
+One that would give my kids get real-world experience through a rigorous project and performance-based curriculum with strong ties to work-based learning.
 I wanted them to leave with the confidence that they could compete in the workforce as they transitioned out of school and into their careers.

 This vision of what I wanted to build, led me to the Virtual Enterprise experience.
-When I started, there were very few resources, no mentors and I was forced to develop classroom materials and procedures to help me cope with this challenging teaching assignment.
+When I started, there were very few resources and no mentors, and I was forced to develop classroom materials and procedures to help me cope with this challenging teaching assignment and large class sizes.

-This fall, I am starting my 19th year as a VE teacher and through this journey, I have developed a lot of teacher and student resources.
+In June of 2021, I retired from teaching at my high school and through this journey of year 20-plus years involved as a VE teacher, County Lead, and conference presenter, I have developed a lot of teacher and student resources that helped me and my students in the office environment.
 I have created this website as a place where I can share what I have done and support both new and veteran teachers in their endeavor to make a difference in their classrooms.
 I hope that what I have to offer can help reduce the burden we all carry as VE teachers.

 Century High School